Rewilding urban land, together.

 With a PhD in Medical Biology and over 15 years of research experience, Jo brings a collaborative, evidence-informed approach to designing and restoring urban landscapes.
 Over the past five years, she has co-led a residential garden design and installation practice (Wild Urban Green), alongside delivering community-based planting and restoration projects across inner-north Melbourne.

-Tended Earth reflects Jo’s belief that meaningful environmental change happens when scientific understanding, local knowledge and community participation come together — creating landscapes that are both ecologically rich and deeply valued by the people who use them.
+Tended Earth reflects Jo’s belief that meaningful environmental change happens when scientific understanding, local knowledge and community participation come together — creating landscapes that are both ecologically rich and deeply valued by the people who inhabit them.

 Core Values